ray-jpl/rayjpl-wiki/content/notes/Cookies.md

 ---
 # Cookies
 ## What are Cookies
 A cookie is data sent as a key=value pair  that a server sends to a users web browser.
 These cookies allow servers to store various **stateful** information on a users device/browser.
-These cookies may be sent with subsequent requests to the server to convey stateful information.
+These cookies are sent with **every** subsequent requests to the server to convey stateful information.
+All cookies that pass all restrictions (correct domain, path, expiry time etc) are sent with the request, this can make cookies vulnerable to attacks like [CSRF attacks](https://owasp.org/www-community/attacks/csrf).

 Cookies are now primarily used for three purposes:
 **User Sessions**